 • Overseeing Title IX education, training and research

-The Title IX Coordinator and Deputy Coordinators are very receptive to having a conversation with you about your concerns, but please know that we have trained a number of individuals throughout the University to give you plenty of options and to minimize conflict of interest.
+The Title IX Coordinator is very receptive to having a conversation with you about your concerns, but please know that we have trained a number of individuals throughout the University to give you plenty of options and to minimize conflict of interest.
 These trained individuals will often assist with Title IX complaints or cases outside of their normal or daily departments in order to minimize the possibility of bias-related interactions.